-Tax authorities migrating from VAT returns to digital reporting requirements, including: e-invoices; real-time reporting; SAF-T; Control Statements; pre-filled VAT returns; freight transport e-registers; and fiscal cash registers
+Tax authorities migrating from VAT returns to digital transaction reporting: e-invoices; real-time reporting; SAF-T; Control Statements; with pre-filled VAT returns

 Invoicing listing turning to e-invoicing